FuncoLand: Origins, founding, and early development

+Growth and national expansion

 By December 1991, Funco had established 10 stores in the Minneapolis market.
 Pomije attributed the company's success to executives he lured from B. Dalton and Häagen-Dazs who had expertise in expanding into new markets.
 While these key hires – which include executive vice president Stanley Bodine, MIS director Michael Hinnenkamp and financial controller Robert Hiben – cost Funco a total of $519,779 in 1992, Pomije was willing to absorb the loss to ensure the presence of adequate information systems and financial controls that were absent in his previous business failure.
 By October 22, 1992, there were 29 FuncoLand locations between the Minneapolis, Chicago and Dallas areas, 190 employees within the company and a projection of $22 million in sales for the 1993 fiscal year.
 Pomije projected a total of 110 stores nationwide, 250 employees and sales of $63 million by March 1994.

 On April 6, 1995, Funco announced that Bodine had been promoted to president and chief operating officer, replacing Pomije, who would remain as chairman and chief executive.
 Hiben was also named chief financial officer, while Hinnenkamp resigned from the company to pursue other career opportunities.
 In fiscal 1998, Funco launched an e-commerce service named the FuncoLand Superstore; after posting sales of $300,000 in its inaugural year, it quadrupled this figure the following year, making $1,572,000 in sales.
 In April 1999, Funco became one of the first companies to offer items for bidding at Amazon's short-lived Auctions service.
 On April 15, 1999, Navarre Corporation announced that it had reached an agreement with Funco to distribute consumer software to the company's e-commerce customers.